 I forgot to spray my pan, so my quiches stuck, they’ll come out prettier if you remember that step- opps!

 Quiches are a tasty, relatively quick meal that are great with a huge range of ingredients.
 This was my first time putting caramelized onions in a quiche and it tasted great, it was definitely worth the extra time that it took to cook the onions.
-I also threw some pepper jack cheese into the mix which that added just the right amount of kick to help these quiches stand out.
+I also threw some pepper jack cheese into the mix which added just the right amount of kick to help these quiches stand out.
 The little mini quiches are great if you’re feeding a group and they also freeze and re-heat well if you aren’t!

 - 1 sweet onion, chopped